-e enroll children from two through fourteen years of age.
+e enroll children from 18 months through fourteen years of age.
 In our Children’s House, we offer programs for toddlers (three mornings, or four or five full days); preschoolers (five days per week, mornings or full days); and Kindergartners (five days per week, full days).
 Our Elementary and Middle School programs are in session five full days per week.

 Our school is open from 7:30 AM to 5:30 PM during the school year.
 In addition to the school day programs, early bird, after school, vacation care and summer programs are available.

 The Montessori curriculum is a comprehensive program built upon the science of human development, which informs what we teach and when.

 Each Montessori classroom has a morning and afternoon “work cycle.”
 The work cycle includes time for independently chosen work, time to work with peers, time with a teacher in direct instruction, in small and in large groups.
 Large group lessons may be led by the classroom, music, or art teachers.
 All-School Assembly once a month and weekly group sings expand on our large group lessons to become community experiences.
 The morning work cycle incorporates indoor and outdoor play times.
 Snack is provided daily.

 Midday activities include lunch, rest time for the younger children and kindergarten meeting time for children 5 years old on or before August 31st of any given year.
 Kindergarten meeting time includes quiet time with “read aloud” then direct instruction in the arts – music, art, and Spanish.
 Elementary midday programs also include D.E.A.R.
 (Drop Everything And Read) time as well as gym class and Community Meeting with our school social worker.

 For the convenience of families who may need extended care, we offer the following programs during the school year.
 Information about our summer program can be found here.

 Early Bird/After School